Now we’re ready to write an evaluator—

 fun interp(e :: ArithC) -> Number: cases (ArithC) e: | numC(n) => n | plusC(l, r) => interp(l) + interp(r) | multC(l, r) => interp(l) * interp(r) end end

 Congratulations: you’ve written your first interpreter!
-I know, it’s
+We know, it’s

 very nearly an anticlimax.
 But they’ll get harder—